equinor/design-system/libraries/icons/README.md

 ⚠️ Due to how Figma parses and exports svg icons the following attributes must be added to your `<path></path>` element; `fill-rule="evenodd" clip-rule="evenodd"`

-Use [EDS Aseets in Figma](https://www.figma.com/file/BQjYMxdSdgRkdhKTDDU7L4KU/Assets?node-id=2%3A3)(Equinor Figma account needed🔒) or [storefront](https://eds.equinor.com/assets/system-icons/library/) for icon names.
+Use [EDS Assets in Figma](https://www.figma.com/file/BQjYMxdSdgRkdhKTDDU7L4KU/Assets?node-id=2%3A3)(Equinor Figma account needed🔒) or [storefront](https://eds.equinor.com/assets/system-icons/library/) for icon names.
 Spaces in icon names are replaced with underscores.

 `star-filled -> star_filled`.